eclipse-ibeji/ibeji/docs/design/README.md

 ## <a name="introduction">Introduction</a>

-This project delivers an In-Vehicle software component that is a digital representation of vehicle hardware resources.
-The representation is usable by other software in the vehicle to read/write/query vehicle hardware resources in a standardized manner.
+Project Eclipse Ibeji delivers an In-Vehicle software component that is a digital representation of vehicle hardware resources.
+The representation is usable by other software in the vehicle to monitor and control vehicle hardware resources in a standardized manner.

 Please note that the initial Ibeji implementation is a proof-of-concept.
 We would like to see it evolve into an enterprise class solution.